emarkland00/address-format/README.md

 * `/api/format?iso=<ISO_CODE>` - Gets the API format for a given ISO code.
 Example (in localhost): `http://localhost:3000/api/format?iso=US`
 * `/api/parse?query=<address>&iso=<ISO_CODE|US>` - Parse the input address in terms of the given ISO code.
 ISO code defaults to US.
 Example (in localhost): `http://localhost:3000/api/parse?query=20 W 34th St, New York, NY 10001&iso=jp`

+## I like this API but I don't have time to install it myself.
+Do you have this up on an API I can use? ##

+Yes, I do!
+You can reach this at `https://addressformat.errolmarkland.com/api/`.
+For example, `https://addressformat.errolmarkland.com/api/format?iso=US`.

+That being said, I am paying for all of this out of pocket.
+If this becomes really popular and the api usage spikes, the bills will spike.
+If it becomes unaffordable, I'd have to take down the site to handle my financial obligations.

+If you like this and would like to ensure this remains available, please considering making a small donation.

+Bitcoin address: `398EszwW2GBJSQ6TkZVCydyBL1XnaMUPAF`
+ETH address: `0xCf267D1eaBf2d128fED30aE2aa92ea093C11D4A6`
+Litecoin Address: `M8zcAQ4qhZWNfzUZoANUfA1hVYDbNck9fa`